Vyral/base-template/_posts/2019-07-22-top-secret-calgary-homes-for-sale.md

 **Our first property is a bungalow in the SW neighbourhood Westgate**.
 It is currently being painted, so it’s going to look even better than it does now.
 People just love the mature trees and the easy access to bow trail and downtown.

-**The next property is a 1400 square foot bungalow with hardwood floors in the NW neighbourhood Dalhousie**.
+**The next property is a 1,400 square foot bungalow with hardwood floors in the NW neighbourhood Dalhousie**.
 This is located on a great crescent and close to sought-after schools.
 This really has some great potential for somebody that is willing to do a little bit of work and updating.
 Do you want to build some sweat equity?
 This is an opportunity to do so.

-**The third secret deal is a nearly 1600 square foot two-story with a double-attached garage and a fully developed basement for under $375,000**.
+**The third secret deal is a nearly 1,600 square foot two-story with a double-attached garage and a fully developed basement for under $375,000**.
 It is currently being painted inside and the huge back decks are being stained.
 This one will get scooped up quickly.
-It's also close to schools, shopping, transit, Stoney and the Deerfoot.
+It’s also close to schools, shopping, transit, and the Stoney and Deerfoot trails.

 If you want more information on these, other properties, or our other unique home marketing systems and strategies, give us a call or send us an email today.
 We’d be happy to put our particular set of skills to work for you.